 Is Cold Calling by phone dead?

-Who enjoys receiving calls from robots or sales people from companies you’ve never heard of?
-While their services might be relevant for you, it’s more likely that the interrupting nature of cold calls spoils the sales cycle and puts you on the wrong foot with your prospect.
+Who enjoys receiving calls from robots or sales people from companies they’ve never heard of?
+While your services might be valuable, it’s more likely that the interrupting nature of cold calls spoils the sales cycle and puts you on the wrong foot with your prospect.

 So, is cold calling dead?
 It just depends on who you are.

 If your brand is big and you have instant name recognition, your call might be taken.
 If your prospect doesn’t already know your company, you don’t stand much of a chance of success.

 Now, are we saying that a cold caller can’t get lucky once in a while?
 Of course not, and that’s why keeping your lists clean is key to generating sales leads for your business.

 But the amount of time invested in even getting a prospect to pick up the phone is enormous, let alone the effort actually spent on phone calls getting the prospect to see you as the best in your industry and sign a check.

 Is Cold Calling by email effective?

 By now you have probably read Aaron Ross’ book Predictable Revenue published in 2012.
 He and co-author Mary Lou Tyler make a great case for email marketing with in-depth instructions on how to do.
 It’s a tremendous treatise on how to generate sales leads for your business in an age of voicemail, gatekeepers and cell phones.

 What worked in the years leading up to the publication of the book in 2012 is already obsolete in many respects.
 Why?